-ELE211 Practical Life, Language, and Culture for Elementary Montessori Education (2 credits)
+ELE211 Practical Life, Language, and Culture for Elementary Montessori Education (2 credits) In this course, students are introduced to the materials and theories of the Elementary Montessori subject

 In this course, students are introduced to the materials and theories of the Elementary Montessori subjects.
 Students will understand the hands-on Montessori materials related to practical life, language, and culture for elementary education.
 Each week, students will experience an "Atrium" devotional time with a group of children and their parents.
 Students will compile their own portfolios of completed Montessori work to grasp the uniqueness of the Montessori Method more fully as an individualized, invitational education system.
 The students will engage in the class as Montessori learners themselves and observers of the children and trained staff.